-Interest income is net of interest received from the cash the Company has deposited with a Schedule A Canadian financial institution; mortgage interest expense for Tweed Farms (see note 12) and miscellaneous interest charges such as on capital leases.
-For the fifteen month period ended March 31, 2015 it amounted to \$51,101.
+Interest income is interest received from the cash the Company has deposited with a Schedule A Canadian financial institution net of mortgage interest expense for Tweed Farms and miscellaneous interest charges such as on capital leases.
+For the three months ended June 30, 2015 it netted to interest income of \$19,113 (three months ended June 30, 2014 - \$12,128).